sst/guide/_examples/how-to-create-a-svelte-app-with-serverless.md

     SiteUrl: https://d2uyljrh4twuwq.cloudfront.net
 ```

 The `ApiEndpoint` is the API we just created.
-While the `SiteUrl` is where our SvelteJS app will be hosted.
+While the `SiteUrl` is where our Svelte app will be hosted.
 For now it's just a placeholder website.

 Let's test our endpoint.
 Run the following in your terminal.